 As the Kisumu project expanded, we were introduced to Kisoro. a rural community in south west Uganda, near the border with Rwanda and the Democratic Republic of Congo.
 We were invited by the Mother’s Union and Bishop of Muhabura.

 They have invited us to run workshops with mothers in their community, where very few people graduate from secondary school and endure a hand-to-mouth existence.

 In the face of overwhelming need, we are working to entrench our work in these locations, so the mothers and fathers can teach and learn from one another.
-We are also seeking wisdom on where to expand next, as we have been asked to do more in Kenya and Uganda and have also been invited to take the service into Rwanda.
+We are also seeking wisdom on where to expand next, as we have been asked to do more in Kenya and Uganda and have also been invited to take the service into Rwanda and Zimbabwe.

 As a result of the Covid-19 pandemic, Lullaby Africa is currently unable to visit its communities.
 However, we continue to support the work of our local leaders and are developing alternative resources so we can continue to expand our teaching remotely.